itsmostafa/certified-aws-developer-associate-notes/1-aws-fundamentals/rds.md

 * Replication is Async, so reads are eventually consistent
 * Replicas can be promoted to their own DB
 * Applications must update the connection string to leverage read replicas
+* To enable read replicas, you need to enable backups

 RDS Read Replicas – Use Cases
 - You have a production database that is taking on normal load